iCliniq Logo

 Patient's Query

 Actually, the problem is she feels very normal.
 But she feels tired sometimes and gets stressed.
-Her cardiologist has not called her for the follow up so soon.
-What should be an ideal follow up interval if symptoms are not noticed or condition does not improve?
+Her cardiologist has not called her for a follow-up appointment so soon.
+What should be an ideal follow-up interval if symptoms are not noticed or the condition does not improve?
 Would you suggest an ICD implantation if the condition does not improve after three to six months?
-When is the right time to consider heart transplant as an option?
+When is the right time to consider a heart transplant as an option?

 Hi,